ansible/ansible/docs/docsite/rst/windows_winrm.rst

 Authentication Options
 ``````````````````````
-When connecting to a Windows host, there are different options that can be used
+When connecting to a Windows host, there are several different options that can be used
 when authentication with an account.

 The following matrix is a high level overview of the options: